SensehacK/dev-cheatsheet/architecture/terminologies/video_terms.md

 Collection | Array of Ad Breaks in a video stream file.

+### DAI - Dynamic Ad Insertion

+### Freewheel

+Ad server which you can plug in - whose sole responsibility is to give us an array of ads "personalized" ads depending on the user being fingerprinted at the current instance.

+### Server Side Ads

 ## HLS

 Apple's implementation of delivering video content via internet HTTP Live Streaming format specification.